 The flag of Sardinia is intriguing and mysterious, much like its origin.
 The flag is known as ‘I Quattro Mori’ which translates to ‘The Four Moors’.
 The flag is made up of a red St Georges cross, with four back Moor heads positioned in each of the four partitions.

 The possible origins of this unique flag are very historic, yet much of its origin is shrouded in mystery, lost with time, and what remains could be a legend.
 There are many theories which connect the flags origins with historic events.
 The debating floor is still open on this one, but I want to share with you some of the most interesting and plausible origins that I have come across.

-The Four Moorish Kings & The King of Aragon
+The Four Moorish Kings And The King Of Aragon

 The Crown of Aragon was a confederation of Kingdoms in the Mediterranean, based in the Iberian Perlisola and stretching to Corsica, Sardinia and the south of Italy.
 In 1096 Peter I of Aragon and Navarre defeated the forces of Al-Mustra’in of Zaragoza II in Alcoraz (a city in the north-east of Spain.)

 It was said that Saint George himself appeared during the battle, and helped by killing Moors.
 Some legends believe George even collected the heads of the four bravest and great moor princes.

 The event was of such importance that the Sardinian flag first origins found their way into the coat of arms of the Kingdom of Aragon.
 The beheaded moors became a symbol of the war against the Muslim invasion of Southern Europe.

 The four moor heads could represent four victories against Zaragoza, Valencia, Murcia, and the Balearics, instead of the decapitated heads gifted to the King after the battle.